-Play with the web site – There are many different pricing packages for the same product throughout the various sections, typically three or more per segment.
-If you’re buying a Dell soon, configure a unit from a link off the main page, from the product listing on the drop down and from the “As Advertised-Newspaper” drop down.
-Configure the same system each way at the home, small business and the Direct (kiosk) site (http://www.dell.com/directstore).
+Play with the Web site — there are many different pricing packages for the same product throughout the various sections, typically three or more per segment.
+If you’re buying a Dell soon, configure a unit from a link off the main page, from the product listing on the drop down and from the “As Advertised Newspaper” drop down.
+Configure the same system each way at the home, small business, and the Direct (kiosk) site.
 It is very likely you will end up with nine different prices.

 I’m not sure if you will end up with nine different prices, but it does appear you will end with at least several different prices.

-So what is a better deal.
-A Inspiron for home use or a Vostro for business use?
+So what is a better deal: an Inspiron for home use or a Vostro for business use?
 I think it depends on several factors.
-If what the ex-employee writes still holds true about support being better for a business system vs a home system with support from India, than a business systems makes sense.
-Of note there is the fact that the home systems come in a variety of color options so if you are looking for style and wish to make a fashion statement, than an Inspiron laptop may be your best option.
+If what the ex-employee writes still holds true about support being better for a business system vs. a home system with support from India, than a business system makes sense.
+Of note there is the fact that the home systems come in a variety of color options, so if you are looking for style and wish to make a fashion statement, than an Inspiron laptop may be your best option.

 But what do you think?
 What has your experience been?